DSA Interview & Selection Preparation

 Everything Singapore parents need to know: what interviewers look for, how to build a strong portfolio, specialised coaching benchmarks, and how to prepare for trials and auditions.

-📅 DSA-Sec 2026 applications open 6 May 2026 and close 2 June 2026 at 16:30 SGT.
-School open houses are happening now through late May — attend to get school-specific selection criteria directly from teachers.
+📅 The DSA-Sec 2026 application window ran 6 May 2026 to 2 June 2026 (closed 16:30 SGT).
+School open houses run in the lead-up, typically April–May — where families get school-specific selection criteria directly from teachers.

 Types of DSA Selection Exercises